fisherro/aspire/specification.md

 These are features that could conceptually be implemented using the primary features but which would be too inefficient or otherwise impractical.

 - Numbers and arithmetic using a Scheme-like numerical tower
-  - Church numerals or other workarounds perform poorly and fail to take advantage of the numeric support built nearly every processor available.
+  - Church numerals or other workarounds perform poorly and fail to take advantage of the numeric support built into nearly every processor available.
 - Equality
   - Follow the Clojure model...
     - `=` for structural equality